YihanLiu1010/oFEC-Decoder/Deinterleaver/Readme.txt

-Underdeveloping...can assamble codeword from the channel data
+Under developing...can assemble codeword from the channel data